2008 United States Senate election in South Dakota: Campaign

 Already a well-regarded figure, following health problems, Johnson became more popular.
-"South Dakota is a very kind state," Steve Jarding, a Harvard political scientist, said.
+"South Dakota is a very kind state," Steve Jarding, a Harvard political scientist who ran Johnson's campaign, said.
 "People were rooting for Tim—Democrats, Republicans, independents—they wanted him to be O.K."
 He was also seen a pragmatic moderate.
-He received endorsements from the Republican Mayor of Sioux Falls, Dave Munson, and the NRA.
-Dykstra argued that Johnson voted 80% of the time with U.S. Senator Barack Obama and 90% with U.S. Senator Harry Reid.
+He received endorsements from the Republican Mayor of Sioux Falls, Dave Munson, and the NRA Political Victory Fund.
+Johnson also received the endorsement of former Senator Larry Pressler, who Johnson beat in 1996.

+Dykstra argued that Johnson voted 80% of the time with U.S. Senator Barack Obama and 90% with U.S. Senate Majority Leader Harry Reid.
 In response, Johnson pointed out his votes on the confirmation of U.S. Supreme Court justices John Roberts/Samuel Alito, against flag burning, in favor for the Iraq War, Patriot Act, a ban on partial birth abortion, etc.

-One of the other reasons why Johnson is popular is earmarks.
-Recent examples include $248,000 for the Dahl Arts Center in Rapid City, $11 million for Ellsworth Air Base, $400,000 for Rosebud Sioux Reservation, and $37 million for Mni Wiconi Rural Water System.
-Dykstra opposed earmarks, leading U.S. Senator Tom Coburn to campaign with him.

-In August, Johnson visited 20 cities across the state.
-With nine reservations in the state, American Indians account for 10% of electorate.
-In 2002, Johnson carried 94% of the Oglala Sioux, the state's biggest tribe.
+Dykstra tried to turn the race around by comparing Johnson to Larry Pressler in 1996, and that Dykstra would work better with the state's other senator.
+Dykstra also focused on high gas prices, highlighting his experience in the energy industry, and a focus on alternate energy sources.
+But Johnson's popularity and sympathy proved to be the main factor, giving him a large amount of sympathy vote.